-Maintenance Service Interval Maintenance Procedure Check the engine oil level.
+Maintenance Service Interval Maintenance Procedure Each Use Check the engine oil level.
 Refer to Checking the Engine Oil Level on page 14.
-Each Use Check the stopping time of the blade brake.
+Check the stopping time of the blade brake.
 The blade must stop within 3 seconds of releasing the bail; if it does not, contact an Authorized Service Dealer for repair.
 Remove grass clippings and dirt from under the housing.
 Refer to Cleaning the Underside of the Housing on page 14.
-Check the blade and the engine mounting fasteners.
-Tighten them if they a loose.
-25 Hours Replace the air filter; replace it more frequently in dusty or dirty operating conditions.
-Refer to Replacing the Air Filter on page 15.
+5 Hours Hours • Check the blade and the engine mounting fasteners.
+Tighten them if they are loose.
+25 Hours Clean the air filter pre-cleaner, and replace the paper air filter; replace the paper air filter more frequently in dusty or dirty operating conditions.
+Refer to Servicing the Air Filter on page 15.
 Inspect the spark plug and replace it if necessary.
-Refer to Servicing the Spark Plug on page 15.
-Change the engine oil.^{1,2} Refer to Changing the Engine Oil on page 15.
+Refer to Servicing the Spark Plug on page 15. • Change the engine oil.
+Refer to Changing the Engine Oil on page 15.
 Sharpen or replace the blade; maintain it more frequently if the edge dulls quickly in rough or in sandy conditions.
 Refer to Maintaining the Blade on page 16.
 50 Hours Adjust the self-propel drive cable and grease the rear-height adjustor brackets.
-Refer to Adjusting the Self-propel Drive Cable on page 17 and to Lubricating the Self-propel Drive on page 18.
+Refer to Adjusting the Self-propel Drive Cable on page 18 and to Lubricating the Self-propel Drive on page 19.
 Check for leaks in the fuel system and/or a deteriorating fuel hose.
 Replace parts if necessary.
 Remove grass clippings and debris from under the belt cover.
-Refer to Cleaning under the Belt Cover on page 18.
+Refer to Cleaning under the Belt Cover on page 19.
 100 Hours Clean the cooling system.
-Refer to Cleaning the Cooling System on page 18.
+Refer to Cleaning the Cooling System on page 19.
+Charge the battery before storage.
+Refer to Charging the Battery on page 19.
 Storage Empty the fuel tank before repairs as directed or before storage.
-Refer to Emptying the Fuel Tank on page 18.
+Refer to Emptying the Fuel Tank on page 20.

-1Change the engine oil after the first 5 operating hours.
+Change the engine oil after the first 5 operating hours.